 Cooperatives offer more resilience during crises such as the current pandemic and can empower workers on an unprecedented scale.

 The British Cooperative Movement has a long and well established history.
-A cooperative is an alternative business model in which individual members and other cooperatives own the enterprise.
+A cooperative is an alternative business model in which individual members and other cooperatives own the enterprise, as well as controlling and running them.
+Cooperatives are influenced by internationalist values.
 They are present in multiple industries, in countries across the world.
 In the 21st century the model can also be applied in the digital realm.
 DiEM25’s concept of a Digital Commonwealth imagines the proliferation of platform cooperatives which are democratically owned.

 The first cooperative of the pre-industrial age was set up in Fenwick, Scotland in 1761 by 16 weavers.
 In England, one of the early cooperatives came in the form of a flour mill set up in Hull in 1795.
 Over the course of the 19th century cooperatives became increasingly common, with socialists such as Robert Owen, encouraging their formation.
 He would come to act as a figurehead to the growing working class cooperative movement.